Synthetics Test Settings

 Notes:

-- As described in Settings by Test Type, test settings vary depending on the type of the test. - When your organization has no remaining Synthetics Test Credits a notification appears just below the heading on the settings tabs.
-The notification includes a Submit a Request button, which opens a version of the Contact Support popup (see Support Request) that is pre-populated with a request for a quote for additional credits.
+- As described in Settings by Test Type, test settings vary depending on the type of the test. - When your organization has no remaining Synthetics Test Credits the page will display a Credits Balance Notification.

 Test Settings Page